tytrusty/stuff-blog/docs/06-10-2025-Super Duper Fast Solvers.md

 \end{bmatrix}
 $$

-where $I$ is the identity matrix corresponding to the DOFs for a single coordinate, $H_{ii}$ is the Hessian of the energy function with respect to the $i$-th coordinate, $H_{cc}$ is the Hessian of the energy function with respect to the *complementary* DOFS (all DOFs except the $i$-th), and $H_{ic}$ is the Hessian of the energy function with respect to the $i$-th coordinate and the *complementary* DOFS. $U_{ic}$ is the basis for the subspace of displacements that would occur to a unit perturbation of the $i$-th coordinate, $\delta F_i$ is the virtual force corresponding to this perturbation.
+where $I$ is the identity matrix corresponding to the DOFs for a single coordinate, $H_{ii}$ is the Hessian of the energy function with respect to the $i$-th coordinate, $H_{cc}$ is the Hessian of the energy function with respect to the *complementary* DOFS (all DOFs except the $i$-th), and $H_{ic}$ is the Hessian of the energy function with respect to the $i$-th coordinate and the *complementary* DOFS. $U_{ic}$ is the basis for the subspace of displacements that would occur to a unit perturbation of the $i$-th coordinate, and finally $\delta F_i$ is the virtual force corresponding to this perturbation.

 From this system they build a per-coordinate subspace basis $U_i = -H_{cc}^{-1} H_{ic}^T \in \mathbb{R}^{n-1}$.
 Let's visualize this basis on our model problem:
 <p align="center">
   <img src="images//schur-basis.png" alt="Schur Subspace Bases" />
 </p>
 Here we see the perturbation basis for three vertices in this rod.
 So we can see this recovers a solution to our problem given prescribed displacements at each vertex and (0 at the fixed ends in this case to make sure the bases are compatible with our original problem's boundary conditions).

 They then use this basis to update the per-coordinate solve to include the stiffness and gradient contributions from the complementary displacement basis.
-Their per-coordinate solve is then:
+Their per-coordinate solve is:

 $$
 \delta x_i = (H_{ii} + U_{ic}^T H_{cc} U_{ic})^{-1} (g_i + U_{ic}^T g_c)